Differential Privacy for Eye Tracking with Temporal Correlations: Introduction

-There are few works that focus on privacy-preserving eye tracking. \cite{Liebling2014} provides motivation as to why privacy considerations are needed for eye tracking data by focusing on gaze and pupillometry.
-Practical solutions are; therefore, introduced to protect user identity and sensitive stimuli based on a degraded iris authentication through optical defocus \cite{John:2019:EDI:3314111.3319816} and an automated disabling mechanism for the eye tracker's ego perspective camera with the help of a mechanical shutter depending on the detection of privacy sensitive content \cite{Steil:2019:PPH:3314111.3319913}.
-Furthermore, a function-specific privacy model for privacy-preserving gaze estimation task and privacy-preserving eye videos by replacing the iris textures are proposed in \cite{bozkir2019privacy} and \cite{chaudhary2020privacypreserving}, respectively.
-For the user identity protection, works that focus on differential privacy are more relevant for us.
-Recently, standard differential privacy mechanisms are applied to eye movements in VR \cite{Steil2019} and heatmaps \cite{Liu2019}.
-These works do not address the effects of temporal correlations in eye movements over time in the privacy context.
-In the privacy literature, there are privacy definitions such as the Pufferfish mechanism~\cite{pufferfish_transaction_paper} or the Olympus framework~\cite{olympus_framework_privacy} for correlated data.
-These works, however, have different assumptions.
-For example, Pufferfish requires a domain expert to specify potential secrets and discriminative pairs, and Olympus models privacy and utility requirements as adversarial networks.
-As our focus is to protect user identity in the eye movements, we opt for differential privacy by discussing the effects of temporal correlations in eye movements over time and propose methods to reduce them.
+There are few works that focus on privacy-preserving eye tracking.
+Liebling and Preibusch~\cite{Liebling2014} provide motivation as to why privacy considerations are needed for eye tracking data by focusing on gaze and pupillometry.
+Practical solutions are; therefore, introduced to protect user identity and sensitive stimuli based on a degraded iris authentication through optical defocus~\cite{John:2019:EDI:3314111.3319816} and an automated disabling mechanism for the eye tracker's ego perspective camera with the help of a mechanical shutter depending on the detection of privacy sensitive content~\cite{Steil:2019:PPH:3314111.3319913}.
+Furthermore, a function-specific privacy model for privacy-preserving gaze estimation task and privacy-preserving eye videos by replacing the iris textures are proposed by Bozkir and Ünal et al.~\cite{bozkir2019privacy} and by Chaudhary and Pelz~\cite{chaudhary2020privacypreserving}, respectively.
+In addition, solutions for privacy-preserving eye tracking data streaming~\cite{davidjohn2021privacypreserving} and real-time privacy control for eye tracking systems using area-of-interests~\cite{263891} are also introduced in the literature.
+These works lack studying effects of temporal correlations.